 In November, he gathered about 50 volunteers and began working on a program in which he lists names, donors and other activities.

 Over the years, YSU President Cynthia Anderson and U.S. Rep. Tim Ryan have coached and played for the fundraiser.

 “I’ve been a supporter of the Hope Foundation.
 Two years ago, I was the team captain and we lost, but this is a wonderful philanthropy and a wonderful opportunity for our community to come together,” Anderson said.
 “The folks who organize this do a great job.”

-She said the event helps YSU fulfill its mission of being connected to
+She said the event helps YSU fulfill its mission of being connected to the community.

-Chet Cooper, a professor of biological sciences, said he has fun participating in
+Chet Cooper, a professor of biological sciences, said he has fun participating in the event.

 “I was here last year, and I was the cheerleader,” he said.
 “Dr. Anderson sucked me into wearing a skirt and being a cheerleader and running around in my skirt.”

 This year, head coaches for the teams were U.S. Rep. Bill Johnson and Jim Davis, an Austintown trustee.